 A Few Reasons You Might Want to Join

-Obviously Nextdoor is a great resource for newcomers to an area, but it can be a valuable to for folks who have lived in the same area all their life.
+Obviously Nextdoor is a great resource for newcomers to an area, but it can be valuable for folks who have lived in the same area all their life.

 - Keep up with community discussions where you have an interest.